 Expand your skill set.

-This 40-hour interactive course offers a comprehensive introduction to the arbitration of family law disputes in Canada, and includes optional six-hour pre-course programs for lawyers and mental health professionals interested in working as parenting coordinators.
+The National Family Law Arbitration Course is a 40-hour interactive course offering a comprehensive introduction to the arbitration of family law disputes in Canada, and includes optional six-hour pre-course programs for lawyers and mental health professionals interested in working as parenting coordinators.

 This course includes two optional pre-course programs for those interested in practicing as parenting coordinators, one directed to lawyers and taught by mental health professionals working in the area of family breakdown, and another directed to mental health professionals and taught by seasoned family law lawyers.

 The course is provided over selected Fridays and Saturdays, with two optional pre-course programs offered before the course begins, The Basics of Psychology for Family Law Lawyers and The Basics of Family Law for Mental Health Professionals.
 All instructional days begin at 10:30am and end at 5:30pm eastern.

 To register, download the NFLAC Registration Form and follow the instructions for payment.

 For information about the course, please contact our administrator, Marcy McCabe, at NFLACoffice@gmail.com.

 The organizers of the National Family Law Arbitration Course are John-Paul Boyd KC of John-Paul Boyd Arbitration Chambers in Alberta and British Columbia, Lawrence Pinsky KC of Taylor McCaffrey LLP in Manitoba, and Lorne Wolfson of Torkin Manes in Ontario.